 However, what does it actually take to work as a professional model?

 Vogue has created a four-part series for their YouTube channel, offering an insight into the real life of models.
-Each episode is filmed like black and white story time, as models sit down and discuss personal experiences within their work.
+Each episode is filmed in black and white, as models sit and discuss personal experiences within their work.
 A brief insider to the realms of modeling offers viewers a little food for thought: can a career in the most attractive industry sometimes be ugly?

 In the final chapter of these uploads, women such as Chanel Iman, Paloma Elsesser and Alex Wek address topics such as prejudice, career barriers and the competitive nature that exists within modeling.
 Suddenly, the roles are reversed and Vogue has given each model a platform to project their voice.